-Acid reflux disease is a chronic condition of the digestive tract where stomach acid backs up (refluxes) into the esophagus, which irritates the tissue lining.
-You can get this disease when your lower esophageal sphincter, which is a band of muscle at the bottom of your esophagus that pushes food and liquids to the stomach, relaxes or weakens and doesn’t close like it’s supposed to.
-This allows acid from your stomach to back up into your esophagus and lead to a burning pain in your chest – heartburn.
+Acid reflux disease is a chronic condition of the digestive tract.
+It occurs when stomach acid backs up (refluxes) into the esophagus, which irritates the tissue lining.
+This happens when your lower esophageal sphincter relaxes or weakens and doesn’t close like it’s supposed to.
+The lower esophageal sphincter is a band of muscle at the bottom of your esophagus that pushes food and liquids to the stomach.
+When it doesn’t close all the way, acid from your stomach moves up into your esophagus, leading to a burning pain in your chest – heartburn.
 Acid reflux and heartburn may be common occurrences for many individuals.
-But when you have the symptoms frequently and they get in the way of your daily life, or the stomach acid starts to damage the wall of your esophagus, you may have gastroesophageal reflux disease, or GERD.
+But when you have frequent symptoms and they get in the way of your daily life, or when the stomach acid starts to damage the wall of your esophagus, you may have gastroesophageal reflux disease, or GERD.

 Signs and symptoms of acid reflux disease include: